 ALTER TABLE [dbo].[tblEmployee] DROP CONSTRAINT [FK_tblDepartment_tblEmployee_DeptID]

-Delete Foreign Key Constraint using SSMS
+Delete SQL Foreign Key Constraints using Management Studio

-Once you select the Delete option, Delete Object window will open.
+Once you select the Delete option, the Delete Object window will open.
 Click OK to delete the constraint.

 You can see that there is no Foreign Key in the Object explorer